ayeshazahir/Covid19-Analysis/README.md

 ```

-# Covid-19-Analysis-Visualization
+# Covid-19 Visualization queries

-SQL queiries have been  performed on Covid19 dataset and the outcome is  visualised  using Tablaeu.
+These are the SQL queiries used for the Tabeau dashboard.

 ### 1. Global covid Numbers
 For this, total cases, total deaths and death percentage  are presented in tabular form.